Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/iow/1.ngsi-v2-to-ld/README.md

 > **Note**: also that the python script adds the dummy test context to the generated result, while the NiFi processor does not require a data-specific additional context.
 Alternatively, configure the NiFi processor to use the same dummy test context.

 ## Test Teardown
-First stop the workflow as described [here](../../../support/context/workflow/README.md#stopping-a-workflow) and then stop all systems as described [here](../../../support/context/gtfs2ldes-workflow-server-mongo/README.md#stop-the-systems), i.e.:
+First stop the workflow as described [here](../../../support/context/workflow/README.md#stopping-a-workflow) and then stop all systems, i.e.:
 ```bash
 docker compose down
 ```